IgnatMaldive/micro-allinone2/README.md

 3. The `.github/workflows/create-file.yml` GitHub Action is triggered by the `repository_dispatch` event.
 4. The action creates a new markdown file in the `contents` directory with the current date and time as the filename.

+## Configuration

+The following environment variables are used to configure the application:

+*   `GHTOKEN`: A GitHub personal access token with the `repo` scope.
+*   `GITHUB_REPOSITORY`: The name of the GitHub repository (e.g., `IgnatMaldive/micro-allinone2`).

 ## Troubleshooting

 We recently encountered an issue where the markdown files were being created with the correct filename, but were empty of content.
 This was due to a combination of issues: